drpriver/DrC/EXTENSIONS.md

 Multiline macros can be ergonomically defined using `#defblock` instead of `#define`. `#defblock` is terminated by the next `#endblock`.
-Preprocessor directives within a defblock is undefined behavior (as the current implementation does not account for `#defblock` when scanning for `#endif` for example.
+Preprocessor directives within a defblock are undefined behavior, as the current implementation does not account for `#defblock` when scanning for `#endif` for example.